B-UMMI/chewBBACA/README.md

 Try to run again step 4, remove some of those genomes and check if the cgMLST loci number rises.

 ### Q: Can I use a schema from an external source?
 A: Yes.
-Be sure to have a single fasta for each locus and use the "PrepExternalSchema​" function.
+Be sure to have a single fasta for each locus and use the "PrepExternalSchema" process.

 ### Q: Which species already have a training file?
 A: At the moment: